 In this era of female empowerment, we can’t forget men.

-The gateway to positive relationships and empowered men, I believe, is to teach them how to be comfortable with their emotions, to be able to cry and feel, and to be able to express themselves and their needs respectfully.
-There needs to be a focus on helping men to move beyond traditional expectations of being a protector and a provider, and to see themselves rather as allies and equals with their female counterparts.
+The gateway to positive relationships and empowered men, Teach them how to be comfortable with their emotions, to be able to cry and feel, and to be able to express themselves and their needs respectfully.
+There needs to be a focus on helping men to move beyond traditional expectations of being a protector and a provider.
+And to see themselves rather as allies and equals with their female counterparts.

-There have been many times when I’ve had to go away for work and my husband has had to step up and take over full responsibility for all the domestic duties.
-And it’s been great for us.
-He’s gained a greater appreciation for everything I do, and I come back happier and energised because I’ve had some time to focus on myself and my work.
-My work trips have become a great tonic for our relationship as a family.
-We’ve all learned to appreciate each other more.
+There have been times that the wife had to go away for work and the husband had to step up and take over full responsibility for all the domestic duties.
+Husband will gain a greater appreciation for his wife, and come back happier and energised because the wife had some time to focus on herself and her work.
+You will learn to appreciate each other more.

 Female Empowerment is Good for the Economy